ARM-PIt/tidalconnect-picore/README.md

 Valid devices are: 'bcm2835 Headphones: - (hw:0,0)' 'iFi (by AMR) HD USB Audio: - (hw:1,0)' 'sysdefault' 'pcpinput' 'sound_device' 'dmix' 'default'
 ```

 In this example we will use the USB DAC as our output device.
-Edit /home/tc/Tidal-Connect-Armv7/tidal.sh by changing the playback device flag, matching it to the label from the output in the last command, **BUT set the index to hw:0,0.
-Normally, this needs to match an item in the script output;** however, this change is explained in the next steps:
+Edit /home/tc/Tidal-Connect-Armv7/tidal.sh by changing the TC_DEVICE variable, matching it to the label from the output in the last command, **BUT set the index to hw:0,0.**  While this needs to match an item in the script output, verbatim, in the following steps we will make sure the USB DAC is always assigned hw:0,0 by disabling the onboard sound:

 ```
-...
-   --enable-mqa-passthrough true \
+#!/bin/sh

-   --playback-device "iFi (by AMR) HD USB Audio: - (hw:0,0)" \
+TC_DEVICE="iFi (by AMR) HD USB Audio: - (hw:0,0)"
-   --log-level 0 \
+TC_NAME="piCore8"
 ...
 ```